When is the best time to visit Las Vegas?

 There is always something going on in Vegas.

-You don’t need to look for a time with nothing going on in order to plan your trip because you won’t find a blank spot on the Vegas calendar.
+You don’t need to look for a time with nothing going on to plan your trip because you won’t find a blank spot on the Vegas calendar.

-However, sometimes are busier than others and you can save money and headaches if you avoid those peaks.
+However, sometimes are busier than others, and you can save money in Vegas and avoid headaches if you avoid those peaks.
 Plan ahead, consider all of your options, and you will have a great time and get a great deal on your Vegas vacation!